 What is the Student Charter?

-The Student Charter sets out the mutual expectations and obligations between the University and Students.
-It establishes rights, responsibilities and expectations to support you in your studies, help you to flourish in shaping your future and empower you to fulfil your full potential.
+The student charter sets out the mutual expectations and obligations between the University and students.
+It establishes rights, responsibilities and expectations to support you in your studies, to help you to flourish by shaping your future and empowering you to fulfill your full potential.

 1. find the University welcoming, open and professional in all our dealings with you